 - Is readily available in hospitals and can be processed quickly

-- 2. Molecular assays (PCR or Next Generation Sequencing)
+- 2. Molecular assays (also called PCR or Next Generation Sequencing)

-- Detect genetic abnormalities in DNA or RNA
+- Detects genetic abnormalities in DNA or RNA

 - Are more precise and use fewer cells